SAP/spartacus-docs/_pages/telco/journey-management-serviceability-check-of-spo.md

 ## Business Need

-Earlier, when the customer added a product offering to the cart, and if the product offering required a serviceability check, the "Place Order" process only verified if the installation address is provided or not, instead of additionally verifying if the product offering is serviceable at the customer-provided address or not.
+In the TUA Spartacus storefront, a new **CHECK AVAILABILITY** button is provided on the advertisement banner and in the broadband category page.
+The feature enables the registered customer to upfront check if the selected product offering is serviceable (available) at the provided address or not, before placing the order for the selected product offering via cart.

-With this feature, in the SPA Storefront, when you add a product offering to the cart and as part of the checklist policy, if it requires installation address then then serviceability check is performed on the provided address.
-If the product offering is not serviceable at the provided address, then the product is not added to the cart.
-Hence, customer upfront knows if the product offering that they intend to buy can be serviceable at the provided address or not.

 ## Business Use Cases